Monon Trail

+Through Indianapolis and Carmel the Monon Trail is part of U.S. Bicycle Route 35.

 Northwest Indiana segment

 Northwest Indiana's portion of the Monon covers 4.4 mi, starting at the Pennsy Greenway near the Illinois–Indiana border in Munster, and running north to the Erie Lackawanna Trailhead in downtown Hammond.

 In 2014, the trail was significantly extended, with a segment opening between Munster and Hammond.
 The segment connected a previously existing portion of the Monon Trail located entirely within Munster.
 The extension required the reconstruction of the old 1909 railroad bridge across the Little Calumet River, at a cost of approximately $1.5 million.

-The Northern Indiana Commuter Transportation District, which operates the South Shore commuter rail service, is reconstructing a portion of the rail route along the old Monon right-of-way.
-The West Lake Corridor project is planned to provide service from southern Lake County communities to and from downtown Chicago; it is estimated to be completed in 2025.
+The Northern Indiana Commuter Transportation District, which operates the South Shore commuter rail service, reconstructed a portion of the rail route along the old Monon right-of-way.
+The Monon Corridor provides service from southern Lake County communities to and from Hammond and downtown Chicago; service began in 2026.